Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 </Tabs>

 Compile and upload the project to the board.
 You should now see the LED blink at the frequency decided by the blinker service.

 :::tip
-The Blinker service will send a message at the blink frequency you want the LED to change state (ON/OFF).
+The blinker service will send a message at the blink frequency you want the LED to change state (ON/OFF).
 When a message is sent to the LED service, Luos will call the message handler so that your code makes the LED react.

 :::

 <div align="center">